EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the VPD stress on gpp_potential to one (no stress)
+Sets VPD stress on GPP potential to 1 (no stress).

 **Parameters**
 - None